bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 The math club or computer science club might be fun to join if you're interested.
 Just remember to keep your life simple.
 It becomes difficult to stay organized (and sane) if you accumulate too many obligations.

 Starting at the beginning of your sophomore year, try to get hired at your college's tutoring center.
-(You might need to apply and the end of your freshman year.
+(You might need to apply at the end of your freshman year.
 Email the center to inquire.)
 This is a job that benefits you: it forces you to spend hours thinking quantitatively and reviewing your old material.
 And you're getting paid for it!
 Now that's efficient.

 Most people who use the tutoring center need help with very basic courses.
 Try your best to spend most of your time tutoring higher level courses if possible.
 Also, don't work too many hours per week.
 Four to six hours is probably good.

 You may hear that you can make more money by private tutoring.
 Yes, you can charge a little more, but in my opinion it isn't worth it.
 Cancellations and time-changes are common, and it's a hassle dealing with that week after week.
 You won't have time to deal with that.
 The routine and fixed hours of the tutoring center more than make up for the lower wage.
+After all, this job isn't really about the money.
+It's mostly about you thinking quantitatively and having a job to list on your resume.

 ## Summers